openfaas/docs/docs/languages/python/examples/readiness.md

 ```

 The flag is a plain boolean, which is safe here: the background thread only ever sets it to `True`, and the handler only reads it.

+## Readiness is not health

+Readiness and health (liveness) are different signals, and the difference matters:

+* A failing **readiness** check takes the Pod out of the load-balancer rotation but leaves it running.
+Returning `503` from `/ready` for a while is a normal, deliberate signal — during start-up, or later if a downstream dependency drops out — and the Pod is put back as soon as the check passes again.
+* A failing **health** check restarts the container.

+So return not-ready from your readiness path, never from health, when the function is merely warming up or temporarily unable to serve.
+Otherwise a slow start becomes a restart loop.

+Keep the check on its own path, and keep it cheap.
+Do not point the probe at `/`: a probe-shaped request can fail what your handler expects, and it would run your real work on every probe — every couple of seconds — for nothing.
+A good check is a light touch: the init flag above, a quick `db.ping()`, or confirming the model object is loaded.

 ## Scaffold the function